MackHalliday/Udemy-Modern-React-Course/note.md

 3. Boolean 'true' can be written with just the property name.
 'False' should be written with curly braces.
 4. The 'class' attribute is writen as className.
 5. In-line syles are provided as objects.

+## Module System Overview

+- Import/Export system allow modules to share variables Basic Rules

+1. Export statements make variables to other file

+- default export: only one export per file.
+Default exports can be renamed in the importing file.
+Example `export default App`
+- named export: